jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 **BRAHMA** So, this is Concurrency.

-**BRAHMA** Let me now show you an example of Parallelism by splitting an I/O task.
+**BRAHMA** Let me show an example of Parallelism by splitting an I/O task.
 Lets say we have ```Porfolio``` comprising of several stocks.
 In order to calculate the net worth of a portfolio, it uses a proxy ```NationalStockService``` which reaches out over the network to get price of stocks it holds.

 ```
 public class Portfolio {